 Alva Incentive Scholarship

-The Alva Incentive Scholarship* is available to incoming freshmen and transfer students, and provides students with up to $1,000 when they declare an Art Minor.
+The Alva Incentive Scholarship* is available to incoming freshmen and transfer students, and provides students with up to $1,000 when they declare an art major or minor.
 Students must enroll in at least one Visual Arts course each semester during their first year at NWOSU.

 * Alva Incentive Scholarship is available only to new incoming students.
 Students must be living in the city limits of Alva at time of enrollment.

 The Northwestern Oklahoma State University Foundation administers several awards in visual arts.
-Applicants for these awards must meet specific criteria and should request an application form from the chairman of the department.
-Applications must be completed by February 15th of each year.
+Applicants for these awards must meet specific criteria and should submit a departmental scholarship application by February 5 of each year.

 The Bobette Buchanan Pfeifer Visual Arts Scholarship was established by the family of Bobette Buchanan Pfeifer, an accomplished photographer, to allow Northwestern students to pursue their mutual love of the visual arts.
 Candidates must be accepted as a full-time continuing student at Northwestern and have at least a 3.0 CGPA in the art minor.
 Candidates must also have completed two or more art classes in order to receive the scholarship.
 The scholarship may be applied toward university-related expenses, including tuition, fees, books, room and board.

 The Case Family Scholarship was established in honor of James Case and the Case family.
-The Case Family Scholarship will be awarded to a student either in the Department of Fine Arts (Visual Arts) or the Department of Mass Communication.
-The selection committee will alternate between the departments each year.
-The recipient must be a full-time student at Northwestern and remain active in campus organizations and major or minor in art or mass communication.
+The Case Family Scholarship will be awarded to a student either in the Department of Fine Arts (Visual Arts-even-numbered years) or the Mass Communication program (odd-numbered years).
+The recipient must be a full-time student at Northwestern with at least a 3.5 overall GPA and remain active in the respective departments' campus organizations and major or minor in art or mass communication.
 First preference will be given to students from Waynoka, OK.
 Second preference will be given to students from Woods County, OK.
 Third preference will be given to students from northwest Oklahoma.
 The scholarship may be applied toward university-related expenses, including tuition, fees, books, room and board.